glennmatlin/FIFE_manuscript/iff/main.typ

 = Conclusion

 In this paper, we introduced IFF, a comprehensive benchmark for evaluating the instruction-following capabilities of Language Models in the financial domain.
-Our systematic evaluation of proprietary and open-source models reveals that while the state-of-the-art is impressive, significant gaps remain.
+Our systematic evaluation adherence to constraintsLM``LM``of proprietary and open-source models reveals that while the state-of-the-art is impressive, significant gaps remain.
 We find that the leading models, such as GPT-4, demonstrate strong performance but are not infallible, particularly on tasks involving complex numerical reasoning and strict constraint adherence.
 Given the complexities of LLM-based evaluation, we believe that IFF's hybrid approach, which combines verifiable checks with LLM-judged open-ended tasks, provides a more robust and reliable assessment of true instruction-following capability.

 We believe our findings have important implications for the deployment of LMs in high-stakes environments.
 We show that blindly trusting an LM's output is risky, as even a fluent and factually plausible response may have failed to adhere to a critical instruction.
 We provide the IFF benchmark as a necessary tool for quantifying these risks and understanding model limitations before deployment.
 Our results also suggest that future progress will require more than just scaling; it will necessitate advances in alignment techniques @cheng_spar_2025, the integration of external tools (like calculators), and the incorporation of domain expertise in a way that complements, rather than conflicts with, general reasoning and instruction-following abilities.